jhellerstein/hydro/README.md

     <a href="https://docs.rs/hydro_lang/"><img src="https://img.shields.io/badge/docs.rs-Hydro-blue?style=flat-square&logo=read-the-docs&logoColor=white" alt="Docs.rs"></a>
 </p>

-Hydro is a novel distributed programming library for standard Rust.
-Hydro allows developers to build distributed systems that are efficient, scalable, and correct.
+Hydro is a high-level distributed programming framework for Rust.
+Hydro can help you quickly write scalable distributed services that are correct by construction.
+Much like Rust helps with memory safety, Hydro helps with [**distributed safety**](https://hydro.run/docs/hydro/correctness.md).

-Hydro integrates naturally into standard Rust constructs and IDEs, providing types and programming constructs for ensuring distributed correctness.
+Hydro integrates naturally into standard Rust constructs and IDEs, providing types and programming constructs for ensuring distributed safety.
 Under the covers it provides a metaprogrammed compiler that optimizes for cross-node issues of scaling and data movement while leveraging Rust and LLVM for per-node performance.

 We often describe Hydro via a metaphor: *LLVM for the cloud*.
 Like LLVM, Hydro is a layered compilation framework with a low-level Internal Representation language.
 In contrast to LLVM, Hydro focuses on distributed aspects of modern software.